chtaube/mkfdosusboot/README.md

 * syslinux
 * sudo (script needs root for mounting and unmounting)

-Please note that this script does barely check for errors yet!
+Please note that this script barely checks for errors yet!

 Goals (to be implemented)
 -------------------------

 * Be portable.
 Don't expect a specific shell.
-I want it to run on Linux, FreeBSD, MacOS X and maybe other operating systems which can run shell scripts (this means Windows will not be unsupported, sorry guys).
+While I wrote this for my Debian system, it should work on other Linux distributions, too.
+I'd llove to add support for FreeBSD but there are still some tools missing.
  * Problem: kpartx is only available on Linux platform.
 For FreeBSD, see mdconfig(8).
 * Try to be user friendly.
 * Fail gracefully.
 Unmount and clean up temporary files.
 * Auto-download FreeDOS distribution from server if not found locally.
+ * Maybe drop iso support and just look for the required FreeDOS base package.
+* Include FDNPKG package manager.

 Bugs
 ----